oat-sa/simple-roster/docs/features/update-line-items-webhook.md

 # Update Line Items Webhook

-This endpoint is intended to receive requests coming for TAO Platform whenever a new delivery publication is done.
+This endpoint is intended to receive requests coming from TAO Platform whenever a new delivery publication is done.

 ## Table of Contents
 - [Request Example](#request-example)